Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

 ## I.Preface

-Before reading this document, please familiarize yourself with the relevant documentation of Sparky to learn its basic usage.
+Before reading this document, please familiarize yourself with the relevant documentation of Sirius to learn its basic usage.
 HENGBOT assumes that you have a certain foundation in programming and development, and are familiar with the Python language and interface calling.
 Please note that this document does not provide detailed explanations or popularization of professional terminology.
-Let's follow the guidance in the document together and learn how to debug and develop Sparky's API interface to achieve more innovative and interesting features.
+Let's follow the guidance in the document together and learn how to debug and develop Sirius's API interface to achieve more innovative and interesting features.

 ## II.Preparation Work